 We have reproduced the Choptuik's scaling law and the corresponding oscillatory component related to the critical collapse as a valid application.
 We have tested the code with two and four subdomains together with less than 1,000 total collocation points distributed in all subdomains.
 Furthermore, we have used the value of the Bondi mass evaluated when the apparent horizon forms.
-In all cases, the critical exponent, $\gamma \approx 0.367$, is slightly different from those obtained by Choptuik \cite{choptuik}, Hod and Piran \cite{piran}, and Purrer et al. \cite{purrer}, $\gamma \approx 0.373$, but in agreement with Barrreto el al. \cite{barreto_17}.
+In all cases, the critical exponent is slightly different ($\approx 1.6\%$ of relative deviation) from those obtained by Choptuik \cite{choptuik}, Hod and Piran \cite{piran}, and Purrer at al. \cite{purrer}.
+Also, the values of the echoing period present in a slight discrepancy (around $1 \%$).
 However, the motivation was to present reliable results with a moderate resolution.
 We believe the present results show the domain decomposition GC method's effectiveness for the well-known and computationally expensive gravitational critical collapse and its fine structure.